 4. VC-15 Vitamin C Serum

 This is a dermatologist trusted pharmaceutical Vitamin C serum prescribed to sensitive, acne-prone, or easily congested skin.
-This clinically-rich product contains essential ingredients and delivers 15% Vitamin C by combining pure L-Ascorbic Acid with Ascorbyl Glucoside.
+It delivers 15% Vitamin C by combining pure L-Ascorbic Acid with Ascorbyl Glucoside.

 Key Ingredients |